adrienckr/swinIR-denoise/README.md

 ## Installation Steps 📦

-Follow these simple steps to set up your environment for using the MMagic DeNoise model:
+Follow these simple steps to set up your environment for using the MMagic Stable Diffusion model:

 1. **Install [Miniconda](https://docs.conda.io/projects/miniconda/en/latest/miniconda-install.html) on your system if you haven't already.**